-The North West Labour film Festival celebrates national and international cinema on the big screen.
-We aim to provide quality entertainment with social awareness, offering a bright and sensitive look at the world of work.
+The North West Labour Film Festival 2017 celebrates national and international cinema on the big screen from Saturday 4th November through to Thursday 9th November in Liverpool.
+We provide quality entertainment with social awareness, offering a bright and sensitive look at the world of work.

 Our Labour Film Festivals are supported by the TUC and the trade union movement in the UK including our main sponsors Unite and Unison.

-To find out more about the contest follow this link.
+To find out me about the contest follow this link.